cjddmut/Unity-2D-Platformer-Controller/README.md

 **Air Stop Distance** - If at full air speed, how far will the motor 'skid' to a stop.

-**Allow Direction Change In Air** - If true, then the motor's x velocity can be changed while in air.
-If false, then the motor's x velocity cannot be changed when in the air.

 **Max Fall Speed** - Maximum fall speed (only y axis when negative).

 **Max Fast Fall Speed** - Maximum fall speed when falling fast.

 **Fast Fall Gravity Multiplier** - Gravity multiplier when falling fast.
 A value of 1 means no different, higher values mean faster fall acceleration.

-**Preserve Momentum When Landing** - Unity's physics engine will reduce horizontal speed when the motor lands.
-This means movement speed will have to be accelerated again and can cause a slight pause.
-Check this one to keep horizontal speed intact.

 ### Jumping ###